 Could we let go of the pressure to make ourselves strong, earn our way, right our wrongs, and fight our battles with the self-life that craves for control and perfection apart from Christ?

-What would happen if we agree to be what we are…sinners…saved by grace and made new with God’s love?
+What would happen if we agree to hold fast to the truth that we are saved by grace and made new with God’s love?

 Accepting who we are.